Younes-Aboudrar/CodeAlpha_AIEngineeringFAQsChatbot/README.md

 ## How It Works

-1. **Data Processing**: The application loads FAQ data from `faqs.json` and processes it using either:
+1. **Enhanced Text Processing**: The application loads and processes FAQ data using:
-   - SpaCy's natural language processing (preferred)
+   - SpaCy's advanced natural language processing (preferred method)
-   - A simpler tokenization and TF-IDF approach (fallback)
+   - Enhanced TF-IDF approach with domain-specific optimizations (fallback)
+   - Intelligent entity recognition and extraction

-2. **Question Matching**: When a user asks a question, the system finds the best match using:
+2. **Advanced Question Matching**: When a user asks a question, the system:
+   - Detects question intent (definition, comparison, how-to, etc.)
+   - Identifies key entities and concepts
+   - Considers conversation history and context
-   - Cosine similarity with SpaCy's word vectors (if available)
+   - Uses vector similarity with contextual boosting
-   - TF-IDF based similarity (fallback)

-3. **Response Generation**: The system returns the answer associated with the most similar question if the similarity score exceeds a threshold.
+   - Applies domain-specific weights for AI engineering terms

+3. **Intelligent Response Generation**: The system generates responses by:
+   - Selecting the best matching FAQ or combining multiple relevant FAQs
+   - Maintaining conversation context for follow-up questions
+   - Generating suggested follow-up questions based on the current topic
+   - Providing related questions from the knowledge base
+   - Adding contextual information when continuing a topic

 ## Project Structure

-- `app.py`: Main application file containing the Flask server and NLP logic
+- `app.py`: Main application with Flask server, advanced NLP processing, and intelligent response generation
-- `faqs.json`: JSON file containing FAQ data (questions and answers)
+- `faqs.json`: Knowledge base containing FAQ data (questions and answers)
-- `templates/index.html`: HTML template for the chat interface
+- `templates/index.html`: HTML template for the responsive chat interface
-- `static/style.css`: CSS styling for the chat interface
+- `static/style.css`: CSS styling with animations and responsive design
-- `static/script.js`: JavaScript code for handling user interactions
+- `static/script.js`: JavaScript code for enhanced UI interactions and conversation management
-- `setup_and_run.bat`: Windows batch script for easy setup and execution
+- `setup_and_run.bat`: Intelligent setup script with error handling and diagnostics

+## Advanced Features

+### Conversation Context Management

+The chatbot remembers previous interactions and maintains context, allowing for natural follow-up questions without repeating information.

+### Intent Recognition

+The system identifies the intent behind questions (definitions, comparisons, how-to, etc.) to provide more relevant answers.

+### Multi-source Answer Generation

+For complex questions, the system can combine information from multiple FAQs to create comprehensive answers.

+### Suggestion Chips

+After answering a question, the chatbot provides suggestion chips for related topics and follow-up questions to guide the conversation.

+### Graceful Degradation

+The system automatically detects available capabilities and provides the best possible experience regardless of dependencies.